cloudmesh-community/sp19-516-121/scala.md

 Note that int the code above the primary constructor of `Employee` is calling the primary constructor of its supertype.
 In Scala, only the primary constructor can call a superclass constructor.

+Like Java, you can use the keyword `abstract` to define a class that cannot be instantiated.
+In an abstract class, you can have methods or members that are not defined (that is, you can define a method without defining its body).

 ## Cloud computing with AWS Lambda and Scala